neams-th-coe/cardinal/doc/content/source/postprocessors/NekSideAverage.md

 ## Description

-This postprocessor computes the average of a specified field over a boundary in the nekRS mesh,
+This postprocessor computes the average of a specified field over a boundary in the NekRS mesh,

 \begin{equation}
 p=\frac{\int_{\Gamma}f\ d\Gamma}{\int_{\Gamma}\ d\Gamma}
 \end{equation}

 where $p$ is the value of the postprocessor,
-$\Gamma$ is the boundary of the nekRS mesh (*not* the mesh mirror constructed with NekRSMesh), and
+$\Gamma$ is the boundary of the NekRS mesh, and
 $f$ is the specified field.

-The boundaries over which to integrate in the nekRS mesh are specified with the `boundary` parameter; these boundaries are the sidesets in nekRS's mesh (i.e. the `.re2` file).
-The field is specified with the `field` parameter, which may be one of
+!include /boundary_specs.md

+!include /field_specs.md

-`pressure`, `temperature`, or `unity`.
-Setting `field = unity` is equivalent to computing unity, since the numerator will be exactly equal to the denominator.
+Setting `field = unity` is equivalent to computing
+1, since the numerator will be exactly equal to the denominator (`unity` is of more use for other postprocessors).

-If running nekRS in non-dimensional form (and you have indicated the appropriate nondimensional scales by setting `nondimensional = true` for [NekRSProblem](/problems/NekRSProblem.md)), then the value of this postprocessor is shown in *dimensional* units.
+If running NekRS in non-dimensional form (and you have indicated the appropriate nondimensional scales by setting `nondimensional = true` for [NekRSProblem](/problems/NekRSProblem.md)), then the value of this postprocessor is shown in *dimensional* units.

 ## Example Input Syntax

-As an example, the following code snippet will evaluate the average temperature (for `field = temperature`) and pressure (for `field = pressure`) on the boundaries of the nekRS mesh.
+As an example, the following code snippet will evaluate the average pressure on the NekRS outlet boundary.

-!listing test/tests/postprocessors/nek_side_average/nek.i
+!listing tutorials/fhr_reflector/cht/nek.i
   block=Postprocessors

 !syntax parameters /postprocessors/NekSideAverage